 Cash at bank and in hand, which is the term used in the balance sheet, comprises cash on hand together with demand deposits, and other short term highly liquid investments that are readily convertible to a known amount of cash, and are subject to an insignificant risk of changes in value.
-Cash and cash equivalents, which is the term used in the cash flow statement, comprises cash at bank and in hand, as defined immediately above, together with any current asset investments.
+Cash and cash equivalents, which is the term used in the cash flow statement, is the same as cash at bank and in hand.

-Arrangements are in place to ensure that cash is utilised most efficiently for the ongoing working capital needs of the Group's operating units and to ensure that the Group earns the most advantageous rates of interest available.
+Arrangements are in place to ensure that cash is utilised most efficiently for the ongoing working capital needs of the Group's operating units and to ensure that the Group earns competitive rates of interest.
 The prime consideration in the investment of cash balances is the security of the asset, followed by liquidity and then yield.